DiegoMestMa/Economic-diversification-indicators/README.md

 This repository contains the estimation of the main diversification (or inequality) indicators: Theil, Gini and HHI.

-The database used was obtained from Harvard Dataverse (HS4 Rev. 92) of world exports at the product level.
+The database used was created from estimates of value added in final demand, using the ICIO tables.